Neil Tantingco CEO

 Since 2002, Jonathan owns and operates a Full-Service Car Wash, and has previous owned and operated LeMan’s Karting (LMK) an indoor karting arena.
 Previous to LMK, Jonathan worked as a Major Account Representative for Exodus, a data center arena, which included professional and security services (physical and digital.)

-Glen is the CEO and co-founder of Tranxend, a provider of innovative, compact nanoflow Liquid Chromatography (LC) systems, offering a dramatic improvement in portability, ease of operation, rapid and convenient deployment.
+Glen Mella is the CEO and co-founder of Axcend, a provider of innovative, compact nanoflow Liquid Chromatography (LC) systems offering dramatic improvements in portability, ease of operation, and rapid and convenient deployment.

-Prior to Tranxend, Glen completed a 3-year voluntary role as Mission President for the California San Jose Mission of The Church of Later Day Saints.
-He was a co-founder, Board member and former CEO of Cypher; a software startup that was acquired by Cirrus Logic in April 2017.
-Glen has a 25 year high-tech track record of rapid business growth and profitability; with operational experience in product management, marketing communications, consumer retail, and online channels, global business development, and building effective leadership teams in fast-growing organizations.
+Prior to Axcend, Glen completed a 3-year voluntary role as Mission President for the California San Jose Mission of The Church of Jesus Christ of Latter-day Saints.
+He was a co-founder, Board member, and former CEO of Cypher; a software startup that was acquired by Cirrus Logic in April 2017.
+Glen has a 25-year high tech track record of rapid business growth and profitability; with operational experience in product management, marketing communications, consumer retail and online channels, global business development, and building effective leadership teams in fast-growing organizations.

-Glen served as President and COO of Control4 (NASDAQ: CTRL); a leading provider of automation systems for homes and businesses.
+Glen also served as President and COO of Control4 [NASDAQ: CTRL]; a leading provider of automation systems for homes and businesses.
 Control4’s products are available through more than 5,000 custom integrators, retail outlets, and distributors in over 90 countries.

 Prior to Control4, Glen served as SVP of marketing and sales for Triton PCS, where he led the marketing and sales efforts of over 700 professionals in 140 company-owned retail stores, and over 500 authorized retail outlets.

-Glen serves as Board member of InMoment, and on the Advisory Board of Connected Home Living.
-He holds an MBA from Northwestern’s Kellogg School and a BS degree from Brigham Young University.
-He has as served as a Trustee for the Utah Technology Council and as Chair of the UTC CEO peer-to-peer forum.
+Glen holds an MBA from Northwestern’s Kellogg School and a BS degree from Brigham Young University.
+He served on the Board of Directors of InMoment, Imagine Learning, and Cypher; and he also served as a Trustee for the Utah Technology Council and as Chair of the UTC CEO peer-to-peer forum.

 Kevin Parzych, MD